-One of my favorite movies is Edward Scissorhands – a 1990 American romantic dark fantasy film directed by Tim Burton and starring Johnny Depp and Winona Rider.
+One of our favorite movies of all time, is Edward Scissorhands – a 1990 American romantic dark fantasy film directed by Tim Burton and starring Johnny Depp and Winona Rider.

-Edward Scissorhands is a modern day fairy tale which tells the story of Edward, a man created by an old inventor who died before finishing him and left him with scissors where he should have hands.
-Edward is taken in by a suburban family and falls in love with their teenage daughter Kim.
-He has to adapt to the new life and environment that he isn’t used to.
-Soon he shows a talent in cutting dog and human hair as well as hedges.
+Edward Scissorhands is a modern-day fairy tale about Edward, a man who was created by an ancient inventor who died before completing him, leaving him with scissors instead of hands.
+Edward gets picked up by a suburban family and develops feelings for their teenage daughter Kim.
+He must adjust to a new life and surroundings that he is unfamiliar with.
+He quickly demonstrates his ability to trim dog and human hair, as well as hedges.
 Edward wins every body’s heart, or does he?

 15 interesting facts that you probably didn’t know about Edward Scissorhands

-In 2014, IDW comics released a series of comic books based on Edward Scissorhands.
-The all-new adventure revisiting Edward Scissorhands two decades after the end of the fan-favorite movie was launched at NYCC with a convention-variant cover featuring beautiful line art by Gabriel Rodriquez!
+Edward Scissorhands was the premise of a series of comic books published by IDW Comics in 2014.
+The all-new adventure, which follows Edward Scissorhands two decades after the end of the fan-favorite film, debuted at NYCC with a convention-exclusive cover by Gabriel Rodriquez!

-The long overdue all-new adventures began in October, with New York Times best-selling author Kate Leth (Adventure Time) on writing duties and Drew Rausch (Haunted Mansion) lending his delightfully spooky style to the interior art.
-Rounding out the creative team will be acclaimed Locke & Key artist Gabriel Rodriguez, who will provide a stunning and suitably creepy cover for the debut issue.
+The long-awaited all-new adventures kicked off in October, with New York Times best-selling author Kate Leth (Adventure Time) handling the writing and Drew Rausch (Haunted Mansion) providing the interior art.
+Gabriel Rodriguez, the famed Locke & Key illustrator, will round out the creative team with a magnificent and appropriately scary cover for the first issue.

-In May 2015, a combined effort of the comic books will be released by Amazon.com, written by Kate Leth, released in May 2015 in the United States.
+In May 2015, a combined effort of the comic books was released by Amazon.com, written by Kate Leth, released in May 2015 in the United States.
 Edward Scissorhands Volume 1: Parts Unknown Paperback – May 19, 2015

 Herewith an excerpt from an interview with Kate Leth as found on www.comicbookresources.com